Python on OLCF Systems

 Best Practices

-It is not recommended to try to install new packages into the base environment.
-Instead, you can clone the base environment for yourself and install packages into the clone.
+If there is an existing environment you would like to use but want to modify without affecting the original, you can clone the environment for yourself and install packages into the clone.
 To clone an environment, you must use the --clone <env_to_clone> flag when creating a new conda environment.
-An example for cloning the base environment into a specific directory called envs/summit/ in your “Project Home” on Summit is provided below:
+An example for cloning the base environment into a specific directory called envs/frontier/ in your “Project Home” on NFS is provided below:

 • Cloning the “base environment” using venv: